mtp1032/WoWThreads/Docs/WoWThreads-complete.md

 - None

 #### Returns:
-- If successful: returns the number of the threads waiting to be retrieved (i.e., in the thread's signal queue).
+- Success: returns the number of the threads waiting to be retrieved (i.e., in the thread's signal queue).
 The result parameter will be nil.
-- If failed: nil is returned, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).
+- Failure: nil is returned, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).

 #### Usage: